puppetlabs/puppet-docs/source/puppet/6.5/type.md

 requires in order to function, and you must meet those requirements to use a given provider.

-You can declare multiple package resources with the same `name`, as long as they specify different providers and have unique titles.
+You can declare multiple package resources with the same `name` as long as they have unique titles, and specify different providers and commands.

 Note that you must use the _title_ to make a reference to a package resource; `Package[<NAME>]` is not a synonym for `Package[<TITLE>]` like